rmx7/adb-data-engineering/labs/workshop.md

 ![Select notebook](media/job-3.JPG)
 5. Finish the job cluster configuration then hit save.
 ![Select notebook](media/job-4.JPG)
 6. Run the job.
-Observer that a new active run job showing up on the Active Runs section.
+Observe that a new active run job showing up on the Active Runs section.
 ![Select notebook](media/job-5.JPG)
 7. Click "view details" to get into the execution details of the job.
 ![Select notebook](media/job-6.JPG)